Achievable logoAchievable logo

 1. Increased motor unit recruitment: More motor units are activated, allowing for greater force production.

-2. Enhanced rate of force development: Faster and more forceful contractions occur due to improved neural drive.
+2. Enhanced rate of force development: Contractions become faster and more forceful due to improved neural drive.

-3. Synchronization of motor units: Improved coordination among motor units enhances performance.
+3. Synchronization of motor units: Better coordination among motor units improves performance.

-4. Reduced inhibitory mechanisms: Decreased influence of inhibitory structures, such as the Golgi tendon organ, allows for greater force expression.
+4. Reduced inhibitory mechanisms: Less influence from inhibitory structures (such as the Golgi tendon organ) allows for greater force expression.

-Neural adaptations typically occur before structural changes, making them one of the first improvements seen with anaerobic training.
+Neural adaptations typically occur before structural changes in muscle, which is why they’re often the first improvements you see with anaerobic training.

 Central adaptations

-The CNS plays a vital role in anaerobic performance by increasing motor unit activation and coordination.
-Adaptations include:
+The CNS supports anaerobic performance by improving motor unit activation and coordination.
+Key adaptations include:

 • Greater cortical activity: Increased neural output from the brain enhances muscle activation.